Cardiff Metropolitan University

 Swansea

 This attractive city, rich in art and culture, is situated at the gateway to the Gower peninsular, an area of outstandingly beautiful coastline.
 Our visit includes a tour of the National Maritime Museum and the Dylan Thomas Centre.
 Dylan Thomas (27 October 1914 – 9 November 1953) was a Welsh poet and writer who wrote short stories and scripts for film and radio in English, which he often performed himself.
+After lunch, there is the option to look around Swansea and do some shopping, or visit the beach and have a walk and an ice-cream.

 Big Pit (Half-day)